-- The evaluation covers the Stormshield UTM / NG-Firewall Software Suite installed on all versions of Stormshield firewalls, from the SN210 to SN6100 range, including industrial models SNi20 and SNi40.
-Certain models do not have large local log storage capacities and have to send events via syslog, - SNS firewalls have to be stored in a location with secured access.
-Such measures, as well as organizational procedures for the operating environment, have to guarantee that the only physical access to the SNS firewalls take place under the surveillance of the super administrator. - The local console is not used in production.
-Only the super administrator can log on to it, and hypothetically, such interventions are performed only when a decision has been made to make an exception to the operating context - to conduct a maintenance operation or a re-installation, - Workstations on which the web administration interface will be used are secured, dedicated to such use, and up to date on all patches concerning the respective operating systems and the applications installed on them, - Stormshield Network IPSec VPN Client and Stormshield Network VPN Client Exclusive are not part of the evaluation.
-Users can use a VPN client of their choice, however, these client workstations have to be secured as rigorously as remote administration workstations, - When external services are used by the SNS firewall, they are not part of the evaluation.
-However, these servers have to be dedicated to such use, and up to date on all patches concerning the respective operating systems and the applications installed on them.
-External services are: - The NTP time servers, - The LDAP administrator and IPSec user directory server, - The syslog server, - The CRL or OCSP server, - The SMC server, - The EST certificate enrolment server.
+- The scope of the evaluation includes the Stormshield UTM/NG-Firewall software suite installed on all versions of Stormshield firewalls, from SN210 to SN6100, as well as industrial models SNi20 and SNi40.
+Some models are not equipped with a storage medium large enough to contain logs, and must forward events via syslog. - SNS firewalls must be stored in a location with secure access.
+Such measures, as well as the organizational procedures of the operating environment, must guarantee that any physical access to the SNS firewalls is monitored by the super administrator, - The local console is not used in production.
+Only the super administrator can connect to it, and by assumption, only accesses it when there is a formal decision to deviate from the operating scope, for example, for maintenance operations or toe re-install a component, - Workstations on which the web administration interface runs are secure, dedicated to such use and have been updated with all the necessary patches to protect the operating system and applications that equip them, - The Stormshield Network IPsec VPN Client is outside the scope of the evaluation.
+Users can use the IPsec VPN client of their choice.
+However, their workstations must be as thoroughly secured as remote administration workstations, - Any external service that the SNS firewall uses will fall outside the scope of the evaluation.
+However, such services must be dedicated to such use and have been updated with all the necessary patches to protect the operating system and applications that equip them.
+The following are considered external services: - NTP time servers, - LDAP administration server and IPsec user directory server, - Syslog server, - CRL or OCSP server, - SMC server, - o EST certificate enrollment server.

-- Those configuration parameters must remain in their factory (default) states: - CRLs: regularly downloaded from a CRL server, - Internal clock: regularly synchronized with NTP servers, - NSRPC administration services (port 1300/TCP): restricted to loopback, - IPv6 routing feature: even though it is supported, the IPv6 feature is disabled by default and must remain so for the duration of the evaluation, - ESP Anti-replay windows, IKE re-authentication and IKE PFS (Perfect Forward Secrecy): activated, - Maximum SA lifetimes: 24 hours for IKE SA and 4 hours for IPsec SA. - Those application analysis functions are the only protocols covered by the certification: - ° FTP over TCP, - HTTP over TCP (including WebDAV extensions), - SIP over TCP or UDP, - SMTP over TCP, - DNS over TCP or UDP.
+- · Factory settings (default) must be kept for these modules: - CRL: downloaded periodically from a CRL server, - Internal clock: synchronized periodically with NTP servers, - NSRPC administration services (TCP port 1300): limited to loopback, - IPv6 routing feature: even though it is supported, the IPv6 feature is disabled by default and must remain so for the duration of the evaluation, - ESP anti-replay windows, IKE re-authentication and PFS (Perfect Forward Secrecy) d'IKE: enabled, - Maximum lifetimes of SAs: 24 hours for IKE SAs and 4 hours for IPsec SAs. - Certification covers only these application analysis features: - ° FTP over TCP, - HTTP over TCP (including WebDAV extensions), - SIP over TCP or UDP, - SMTP over TCP, - DNS over TCP or UDP,

-And industrial protocols:
+And these industrial protocols: